-Be careful to create the subflow contained in the Metanode in a way so that it will work in other workflows and in other KNIME environments.
+Be careful to create the subflow contained in the Component in a way so that it will work in other workflows and in other KNIME environments.
 For example, try to avoid hard coded paths to files or directories.
 Instead, use URLs that reference files in the remote repository using the scheme identified in the previous section.
-All nodes should be pre-configured to run with the expected data input this step is very important because linked Metanodes are read-only for their users.
+All nodes should be pre-configured to run with the expected data input this step is very important because linked Components are read-only for their users.

-To streamline the adoption of your Metanodes, consider adding detailed custom node descriptions.
+To streamline the adoption of your Components, consider adding detailed custom node descriptions.
 From the context menu select: "Edit Node Description...".
 Your node description should contain information regarding the purpose of your node, the configuration options that you have exposed (see next section), and details regarding expected inputs and outputs.
 You may also change the name of the node.
 This is what users see, when they connect to TeamSpace.
 Note that it is not advised to use non-standard characters: stick with numbers, spaces and underscores in order to avoid problems.

-Finally, you may right-click on your Metanode and select "Save as Metanode Template...".
-The resulting dialog will prompt you to choose a location where to save the Metanode Template.
-After creating the Template in TeamSpace another dialog opens.
-You can now add a link from the Metanode in your workflow to the newly created Template in TeamSpace.
-This way you can update your local copy of the Metanode whenever the Template in TeamSpace is updated.
-If you choose to link your Metanode with the new Template, you can select what kind of link you want to create, either absolute, mountpoint- or workflow-relative (details see above).
+Finally, you may right-click on your Component and select "Share...".
+The resulting dialog will prompt you to choose a location where to save the Shared Component.
+After creating the Shared Component in TeamSpace another dialog opens.
+You can now add a link from the Component in your workflow to the newly created Shared Component in TeamSpace.
+This way you can update your local copy of the Component whenever the Shared Component in TeamSpace is updated.
+If you choose to link your Component with the new Shared

+Component, you can select what kind of link you want to create, either absolute, mountpointor workflow-relative (details see above).

-Using Quickform nodes in Metanode Templates
+Using Quickform nodes in Shared Components

-Linked Metanodes are read-only instances spawned from a Template in a remote repository.
+Linked Components are read-only instances spawned from a Shared Component in a remote repository.
 They cannot be changed or configured by the end user.
-However, in order to provide some degree of flexibility in Metanode Templates it is possible to parameterize those using Quickform nodes.
-When the Template contains Quickform nodes the Metanode will construct a configuration dialog based off of the defined these nodes.
+However, in order to provide some degree of flexibility in Shared Components it is possible to parameterize those using Quickform nodes.
+When the Shared Component contains Quickform nodes the Component will construct a configuration dialog based off of the defined these nodes.
 For more information on this topic, please refer to the KNIME WebPortal documentation.